Rashid-imran471/static-web-hosting-aws/README.md

 # static-web-hosting-aws
-Static website deployment on AWS using S3 &amp; CloudFront, featuring a web portfolio built with HTML, CSS, Tailwind &amp; JavaScript, utilizing prompt engineering with ChatGPT.
+Static website deployment on AWS using S3 &amp; CloudFront, featuring a web portfolio built with HTML, CSS, Tailwind & JavaScript, utilizing prompt engineering with ChatGPT.